 If you have already started down the do-it-yourself path with Kubernetes and are facing difficulties, Platform9 can help.
 We’ve assisted numerous customers in transitioning from a DIY implementation to a Platform9 Managed Kubernetes environment.

-To get started with Platform9, you can deploy a free sandbox with Kubernetes installed.
+You can also deploy a free sandbox with Kubernetes installed.
 The sandbox includes a guided walkthrough for SaaS-managed Kubernetes, which allows you to get your environment up and running in just minutes.
-You can also contact us to schedule a free consultation or to register for a Platform9 15-day free trial.
+You can also contact us to schedule a free consultation.

 Hear Jeremy Brooks, Director, Customer Success, on “Managed Kubernetes vs DIY: Top 3 Considerations Before You Choose.”